Last updated

 • Access Control: Strictly managed through standard identity and access management policies to ensure only authorised personnel can access sensitive data.

-• Participant Dashboard: Participants will be able to view their results through the Connectome Data Dashboard.
+• User Dashboard: Users will be able to view their results through the Connectome Data Dashboard.

-• Personal Details: Kept on the Connectome platform unless explicitly requested for deletion by participants.
-This allows participants to view personalized data results.
+• Personal Details: Kept on the Connectome platform unless explicitly requested for deletion by users.
+This allows users to view personalized data results.

 7.2 Authorised third-party processors